MerginMaps/docs/src/gis/projections/index.md

 ## QGIS transformation tab

 QGIS exposes a nice interface for coordinate reference systems through the Transformation tab in Settings.
-It is powered by [PROJ](https://proj.org/index.html), which tries to find the [best available](https://proj.org/operations/operations_computation.html)transformation route from the source to the destination coordinate reference system.
+It is powered by [PROJ](https://proj.org/index.html), which tries to find the [best available](https://proj.org/operations/operations_computation.html) transformation route from the source to the destination coordinate reference system.

 Let's say we want to setup default transformation between British National Grid (EPSG:27700) and World Geodetic System used in GPS (EPSG:4326) for all our future QGIS projects.